🎊 Version 0.9: 💯💯💯-file edition #

 scanPaths, is picked to process.

-New processing step to handle deleted files #
+New processing step to handle deleted and excluded files #

 Regardless of the sync algorithm that you choose, the following steps are taken to process a directory hierarchy: